chrisj0817/Digital-History-Notebook/README.md

 *2010s- Cloud computing and streaming services reshape how people use the internet *2020s- The rise of AI tools and IoT(Internet of Things) connects technology more deely with daily life.

+ Final Thoughts: The rise of the internet was a long process but it has become one of the most used things in everyday life.